-Classification Level and Appraisal Descriptors Discriminators NH Level I (Score Range 0 - 29) Proactively s tasks. eeks opportunities to contribute to assigned • Leadership Role Seeks and takes advantage of development opportunities.
-Takes initiative to pursue completion of qualification requirements.
-Mentoring/Employee Development ccepts feedback on assigned and d work and incorporates it to create a better Accountability tine problems within established guidelines. ance as required.
+Classification Level and Appraisal Descriptors Discriminators NH Level I (Score Range 0 - 29) Proactively s tasks. eeks opportunities to contribute to assigned • Leadership Role kes advantage of development opportunities. ve to pursue completion of qualification s.
+Mentoring/Employee Development , ccepts feedback on assigned and d work and incorporates it to create a better Accountability tine problems within established guidelines.
+Ince as required.
 Complexity/Difficulty Takes initiati appropriate ve in determining and implementing procedures.
-Creativity tivities on a collective task.
-Assists supervisor, sonnel, as needed. • Scope/Impact
+Creativity civities on a collective task.
+Assists supervisor, sonnel, as needed. •Scope/Impact

-Classification Level and Appraisal Descriptors (Factor 1: Job Achievement and/or Innovation) Discriminators NH Level II (Score Range 22 - 66) Actively contributes as a team member/leader; provides insight and recommends changes or solutions to problems. • Leadership Role Identifies and pursues individual/team development opportunities.
+Classification Level and Appraisal Descriptors (Factor 1: Job Achievement and/or Innovation) Discriminators NH Level II (Score Range 22 - 66) Actively contributes as a team member/leader; provides insight and recommends changes or solutions to problems. •Leadership Role Identifies and pursues individual/team development opportunities.
 Achieves and maintains qualification and certification requirements.
 Mentoring/Employee Development Proactively guides, coordinates, and consults with others to accomplish projects, assuming ownership of personal processes and products.
 Accountability Identifies, analyzes, and resolves complex/difficult problems.
 Complexity/Difficulty Adapts existing plans and techniques to accomplish complex projects/programs.
 Recommends improvements to the design or operation of systems, equipment, or processes.
-Creativity Plans and conducts functional technical activities for projects/programs. • Scope/Impact NH Level III (Score Range 61 - 83) Considered a functional/technical expert by others in the organization; is regularly sought out by others for advice and assistance. • Leadership Role Pursues or creates certification, qualification, and/or developmental programs and opportunities for self and others.
+Creativity Plans and conducts functional technical activities for projects/programs. •Scope/Impact NH Level III (Score Range 61 - 83) Considered a functional/technical expert by others in the organization; is regularly sought out by others for advice and assistance. ◆Leadership Role Pursues or creates certification, qualification, and/or developmental programs and opportunities for self and others.
 Mentoring/Employee Development Guides, motivates, and oversees the activities of individuals and teams with focus on project/program issues.
 Assumes ownership of processes and products, as appropriate.
 Accountability Develops, integrates, and implements solutions to diverse, highly complex problems across multiple areas and disciplines.
 Complexity/Difficulty Develops plans and techniques to fit new situations to improve overall program and policies.
 Establishes precedents in application of problem-solving techniques to enhance existing processes.
 Creativity Defines, directs, or leads highly challenging projects/programs. •Scope/Impact

-Classification Level and Appraisal Descriptors (Factor 1: Job Achievement and/or Innovation) Discriminators NH Level IV (Score Range 79 - 100) Recognized as a technical/functional authority within and outside of the organization. • Leadership Role Fosters the development of others by providing guidance or sharing expertise.
-Directs assignments to encourage employee development and cross-functional growth to meet organizational needs.
-Pursues professional self- development.
-Mentoring/Employee Development Leads, defines, manages, and integrates efforts of several groups or teams.
-Assumes and assigns ownership of processes and products, as appropriate.
-Accountability Assesses and provides strategic direction for resolution of mission-critical problems, policies, and procedures.
-Complexity/Difficulty Works with senior management to establish new fundamental concepts and criteria and stimulate the development of new policies, methodologies, and techniques.
-Converts strategic goals into programs or policies.
-Creativity Defines, establishes, and directs organizational focus on challenging and highly complex projects/programs.
-Scope/Impact
+Classification Level and Appraisal Descriptors (Factor 1: Job Achievement and/or Innovation) Discriminators NH Level IV (Score Range 79 - 100) Recognized as outside of the a technical/functional authority within and organization. • Leadership Role or sharing expe velopment of others by providing guidance ertise.
+Directs assignments to encourage elopment and cross-functional growth to tional needs.
+Pursues professional self- Mentoring/Employee Development groups or team manages, and integrates efforts of several ns.
+Assumes and assigns ownership of products, as appropriate.
+Accountability · · rovides strategic direction for resolution of problems, policies, and procedures.
+Complexity/Difficulty fundamental co development c nior management to establish new oncepts and criteria and stimulate the of new policies, methodologies, and enverts strategic goals into programs or Creativity ishes, and directs organizational focus on d highly complex projects/programs. •Scope/Impact